Milan Knežević (Montenegrin politician): Political life

-Involvement in alleged coup d'état
+Trial over alleged coup

 On 15 February 2017, Knežević was stripped of his parliamentary immunity in connection with an ongoing criminal prosecution against him.
 On 8 June 2017, the High Court in Podgorica confirmed the indictment of Milan Knežević, along with thirteen other persons, including two Russian nationals and Andrija Mandić, on charges that included "preparing a conspiracy against the constitutional order and the security of Montenegro" and an "attempted terrorist act."

 On 18 October 2017, Knezevic was sentenced to seven months in prison, for attacking a policeman on 17 October 2015 in front of the Parliament building, during the Democratic Front protests.
 After being found guilty, Knezevic said that the verdict was an indicator of trapped state institutions, particularly judicial ones, and announced that he would appeal against the court's judgement.

 In February 2021, the Montenegrin appellate court overturned the first-instance verdict against Knežević and the other defendants, and ordered a retrial.
 On July 12, 2024, the High Court in Podgorica acquitted Milan Knežević and all other defendants charged with organizing and preparing the alleged 2016 coup d'état.